Chlodwig, Prince of Hohenlohe-Schillingsfürst: Succession to family titles and estates

 At the same time, during this period (1850–1866) he was endeavouring to get into relations with the Bavarian government, with a view to taking a more active part in affairs.
 Towards the German question his attitude at this time was tentative.
 He had little hope of a practical realization of a united Germany, and inclined towards the tripartite divisions under Austria, Prussia and Bavaria (the so-called "Trias-Lösung").
-He attended the Fürstentag at Frankfurt in 1863, and in the Schleswig-Holstein question was a supporter of the prince of Augustenburg.
+He attended the Fürstentag at Frankfurt in 1863; further, in the Schleswig-Holstein question, he was a supporter of the prince of Augustenburg.
 It was at this time that, at the request of Queen Victoria, he began to send her regular reports on the political condition of Germany.

-His portrait was painted by Philip de Laszlo.
+His portrait was painted by Philip de László.